mysql/mysql-utilities/doc/man/mysqldbexport.rst

 .. option:: --display=<display>, -d<display>

    Control the number of columns shown.
-Permitted display values are BRIEF = minimal columns for object creation (default), FULL = all columns, and NAMES = only object names (not valid for --format=SQL).
+Permitted display values are BRIEF = minimal columns for object creation, FULL = all columns, and NAMES = only object names (not valid for --format=SQL).
+The default is BRIEF.

 .. option:: --exclude=<exclude>, -x<exclude>

-   Exclude one or more objects from the operation using either a specific name such as db1.t1 or a REGEXP search pattern.
+   Exclude one or more objects from the operation using either a specific name such as db1.t1 or a search pattern.
 Use this option multiple times to specify multiple exclusions.
+By default, patterns use LIKE matching.
+   With the :option:`--regexp` option, patterns use REGEXP matching.

    This option does not apply to grants.

 .. option:: --export=<export>, -e<export>

    Specify the export format.
-Permitted format values are DATA|D = export only the table data for the tables in the database list, DEFINITIONS|F = export only the definitions for the objects in the database list, and BOTH|B = export the metadata followed by the data (default: export metadata).
+Permitted format values are DEFINITIONS (or F) = export only the definitions (metadata) for the objects in the database list, DATA (or D) = export only the table data for the tables in the database list, and BOTH (or B) = export the definitions followed by the data.
+The default is DEFINITIONS.

 .. option:: --file-per-table